 3. Centerpiece With Only Candles (But Make It Sculptural)

 Winter tables don’t need flowers to look fancy.
 Build a centerpiece using sculptural candles: twisted tapers, bubble cubes, arches, and chunky pillars.
-It’s minimalist but still extra.
+It’s minimalist but still a little extra, and it’s one of my favorite ways of decorating with candles when you want the table to feel special without much effort.
+For a holiday dinner, this pairs beautifully with a few winter table centerpiece ideas you can rotate through the season.

 Build the Look